fsoubes/FilterRank/doc/rank_filters2.md

 	  end for
 	end for

-Finally the padding() function and Variancefilter() function are  respectively called 2 and 1 time in the main function variance().
-It was not possible to currying due to the fact that this function works with 2 images.
+Finally just Variancefilter() function is called in the main function _variance_ with one _padding_ taking as first argument the sum of all pixels values in the original image and a second argument _padding_ taking as first argument the sum of all squared pixels values in the original image

 ## Benchmarking analysis